xbeat/Machine-Learning/README.md

 Understanding Machine Learning Algorithms and Time Complexity

 Machine learning algorithms are computational methods that enable systems to learn and improve from experience without being explicitly programmed.
 Time complexity, on the other hand, measures how the runtime of an algorithm grows as the input size increases.
 This presentation will explore various machine learning algorithms and their time complexities using Python examples.

+## Enhancing Low-Res Images with Python

+Introduction to Image Super-Resolution

+Image super-resolution is the process of enhancing the resolution and quality of low-resolution images.
+This technique has numerous applications in various fields, including medical imaging, satellite imagery, and digital photography.
+In this presentation, we'll explore how to use Python to implement image super-resolution techniques.

+## PCA Basics in Machine Learning with Python

+Introduction to PCA in Machine Learning

+Principal Component Analysis (PCA) is a fundamental technique in machine learning for dimensionality reduction and data visualization.
+It helps identify patterns in high-dimensional data by transforming it into a new coordinate system of uncorrelated variables called principal components.

 ## AdaBoost Model in Python